boredsquirrel/Recommended-Flatpak-Apps/README.md

 Element, Syphon, Fluffychat: all Electron apps, Element may be preferred.
 Use Element Web if you want to avoid using Electron apps.

-### XPP
+### XMPP
 Dino, Gajim
+- GTK, Wayland support
+- file portal support

 ### Signal, Threema
-official clients use Electron, Flare for Signal is not yet complete.
+Official clients use Electron, Flare for Signal is not yet complete.

 ### Warnings
 Mixin: outdated runtime, not well maintained